zopefoundation/Missing/README.rst

 Overview
 ========

-Missing provides special objects used in some Zope2 internals like the ZCatalog.
+Missing provides special objects used in some Zope internals like the ZCatalog.